Fact checked and updated with new phone usage data and cleaning tips on 3/1/2023

-Coronavirus and other germs move easily between surfaces like the ATM machine or the pole on the bus, where they can live anywhere from hours to more than a week, and your phone.
+Bacteria and viruses move easily between surfaces like the ATM machine or the pole on the bus, where they can live anywhere from hours to more than a week, and your phone.
 And once germs reach your phone, it's inevitable that they'll reach your face.
-Americans check their phones every 10 minutes, or 96 times per day, and most people touch their face more than 20 times per hour, with nearly half of those touches making contact with the eyes, nose or mouth.
+Americans check their phones every 3 minutes, or 96 times per day, and most people touch their face more than 20 times per hour, with nearly half of those touches making contact with the eyes, nose, or mouth.
 That’s how you could become infected.

 While it’s hard to stop touching your face, it’s easy to keep your Android phone clean (and check out our instructions on how to clean your iPhone here).